Nexosis/nexosis.github.io/_tutorials/network-security.md

 * [kddcup.data.gz](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.data.gz){:target="_blank"}. - The full data set, with labels (18M; 743M Uncompressed)
 * [kddcup-data_10_percent.gz](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.data_10_percent.gz){:target="_blank"}. - A 10% subset, with labels.
 (2.1M; 75M Uncompressed)

 > The Nexosis API will automatically split the training data into internal train and test datasets (80% to train, and 20% test cases) when building and tuning its models.
-Subsequently, it's common to hold back even more test data to validate that the model works with other data it's never seen before.
+Additionally, the Nexosis API will perform [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)){:target="_blank"} to make sure the model will perform more accurately in practice.
+It's not a bad idea to hold back even more test data to validate that the model works with other data it's never seen before.

 The full dataset is 743MB which is rather large.
 It's better to start with a smaller set of data considering more data is more computationally expensive and the accuracy gains deminish after a certain point.
 We'll choose the 10% dataset to start out and see how well it performs.
 75MB is still potentially larger than it needs to be but we'll start there, knowing we can futher reduce it later if desired.

-> To read more about finding the idea training dataset size, read [Data Education: The Value of Data Experimentation](https://content.nexosis.com/blog/the-value-of-data-experimentation){:target="_blank"} blog post.
+> To read more about finding the ideal training dataset size, read [Data Education: The Value of Data Experimentation](https://content.nexosis.com/blog/the-value-of-data-experimentation){:target="_blank"} blog post.

 One last catch.
 The file does not have a CSV header.
 A CSV header should be added to the top of the csv file.
 The names of the features, or column headers, are provided in [kddcup.names](http://kdd.ics.uci.edu/databases/kddcup99/kddcup.names){:target="_blank"} file.